School Science Lessons

 A voltmeter measures electric potential in volts.

-A voltmeter measures "electron pressure", potential or electromotive force (emf ), the ability of a cell to move electrons around a circuit, potential difference, with SI unit the volt.
+A voltmeter measures "electron pressure", potential or electromotive force (emf ), the ability of a cell to move electrons around a circuit, potential difference,

 The voltmeter is an instrument that measures the potential difference between two points in a circuit.